Necessary conditions for the positivity of Littlewood-Richardson and plethystic coefficients: Introduction

-With this aim in mind, we first show in Theorem \ref{Main} how to define a partition $\Theta$, from partitions $\mu$ and $\nu$, such that $c_{\mu,\nu}^\lambda\ne0$ implies $[\lambda]\subseteq[\Theta]$.
+With this aim in mind, we first show in Theorem \ref{Main} how to define a partition $\Theta$, from partitions $\mu$ and $\nu$, such that $c_{\mu,\nu}^\lambda\ne0$ implies $\lambda\subseteq\Theta$.
 Our main tool comes from plethystic calculus, and the operation of evaluation into sums and differences of alphabets.
 This approach to the study of structural constants has been proven successful in the past for Kronecker \cite{rosas} and plethystic \cite{langley} coefficients.

-In Theorems \ref{lowerBound} and \ref{upperBound}, we use this result together with the SXP rule \cite{littlewood, wildon} to determine upper and lower bounds for the partitions $\mu$ appearing with positive coefficient in the expansion of $p_n\o s_\lambda$ in the Schur basis.
-Explicitly, we show that $[\lambda]\subseteq[\mu]\subseteq[\Xi]$, where $\Xi$ is a purposely crafted partition.

-Then, we express the plethysm of two arbitrary Schur functions in terms of Littlewood-Richardson coefficients and plethysms of the type $p_n\o s_\lambda$ as follows.
+In Theorems \ref{lowerBound} and \ref{upperBound}, we use this result together with the SXP rule \cite{littlewood, wildon} to determine upper and lower bounds for the partitions $\mu$ appearing with positive coefficient in the expansion of $p_n[s_\lambda]$ in the Schur basis.
+Explicitly, we show that $\lambda\subseteq\mu\subseteq\Xi$, where $\Xi$ is a purposely crafted partition.
+Then, we express the plethysm of two arbitrary Schur functions in terms of SXP coefficients and plethysms of the type $p_n[s_\lambda]$ as follows: